 - imported C$28 billion of total energy products from the U.S.

 Canada and the U.S. are working together to strengthen North American energy security, phase out fossil fuel subsidies, accelerate clean energy development to address climate change and to foster sustainable energy development and economic growth.

-As part of North American Climate, Clean Energy, and Environment Partnership that sets us firmly on the path to a more sustainable future, Prime Minister Justin Trudeau, President Barack Obama, and President Enrique Peña Nieto committed to:
+As part of North American Climate, Clean Energy, and Environment Partnership that sets us firmly on the path to a more sustainable future, Canada, the United States and Mexico committed to:

 - Advancing Clean and Secure Power;

 - Driving Down Short-Lived Climate Pollutants;

 - Showing Global Leadership in Addressing Climate Change.

 - Date Modified: